Carlincyj/Carlincyj.github.io/_posts/2024-08-01-applied-data-science-project.md

 ![image](https://github.com/user-attachments/assets/8d6797ae-1100-4a71-a226-7e5923a2b1f5)

 ### Evaluation
 As topic words may not be sufficient to gain a deeper understanding of these aspects from customer reviews, reference was also done with the top trigrams.
 In this case, I had filtered trigrams based on the top topic words to identify top trigrams mentioned concerning these aspects.
+In gist, rather than only being able to identify 'service' as a top aspect of mention for customers - without any context of what about 'service' that customers were concerned about, we are now able to obtain greater knowledge from some trigrams generated.
+For example, multiple occurances of trigrams involving the word 'service' in the economy dataset could consist of 'bad customer service' or 'slow custoemr service'.
+This would help us identify that the service provided by British Airways was an aspect for improvement for its economy class.

-For example,
+This was how frequent topic words of disucssion can help surface the frequent trigrams in the dataset to understand if they were concerns for improvement for British Airways to address, or areas of compliments for British Airways to keep up their good work in.

 ## Recommendation and Analysis